Papers & Case Studies

 Manufacturing Process Management and Line Balancing

 Learn more about MPM (Manufacturing Process Management) and where it fits.
-MPM basically is between the technologies of Product Design (CAD/CAM/PDM that define What products are made) and the technologies of Product Scheduling (MRP/ERP/MES that define When products are made).
-With MPM, Industrial, Manufacturing and Process Engineers define How products are made by taking product engineering BOM’s (Bills of Material) and defining process sequence, time and resource requirement information.
-In addition they evaluate processes for safety (ergonomics), create and distribute shop floor work instructions, identify quality issues (FMEA’s) and quality validation/error-proofing procedures (Control Plans), and then they provide this information to MRP/ERP systems, as well as to the shop floor in a controlled manner (per ISO requirements).
+MPM fits in between the technologies of Product Design (CAD/CAM/PDM that define WHAT products are made) and the technologies of Product Scheduling (MRP/ERP/MES that define WHEN products are made).
+With MPM, Industrial, Manufacturing and Process Engineers define HOW products are made by taking product engineering BOMs (Bills of Material) and defining process sequence, time and resource requirement information.
+In addition, they evaluate processes for safety (ergonomics), create and distribute shop floor work instructions, identify quality issues (FMEAs) and quality validation/error-proofing procedures (Control Plans), and then they provide this information to MRP/ERP systems, as well as to the shop floor in a controlled manner.

 Material Handling and Part Flow

 Evaluation, Reduction, and Elimination of Excess Material Flow within Industrial Facilities

 Materials handling involves the Movement (relocation) of Materials (container, parts, tooling, kanban triggers) using Methods (fork trucks, people, carts).
 The focus of any improvement study is aimed largely at improving, or eliminating the Movement of material because the Materials and Methods themselves may neither be conducive to change nor offer significant benefits for cost and time savings.

 Proplanner offers three unique methods for ergonomic evaluation.
 They take into consideration all the data within the individual programs in order to improve safety and spot hazards fast.